Skip to content

 Welcome to the combined Medicine/Pediatrics Residency training program!
 Penn State’s Med/Peds Residency offers diverse training in both adult and pediatric medicine.

 Knowing that some residents will pursue diverse career paths, the goal of the curriculum is to provide training that is rich in opportunity and experience.
-Our university, community and VA hospital rotations complement our combined med/peds continuity clinic in the city of Harrisburg.
+Our university, community and VA hospital rotations complement our combined Med/Peds continuity clinic in inner city Harrisburg.

 You will spend the majority of your time at Penn State Health Milton S. Hershey Medical Center.
 You’ll attend continuity clinic at the Rose Garden Building in downtown Harrisburg, where we care for the underserved as well as adults and children with complex medical problems.
 To provide a broader experience in community hospital settings, you will also have duties at: